What is Alternative Breaks (AB)?

 All AB participants will travel with their groups to their respective trip location.
-AB participants looking to travel to New Orleans, Austin, and South Texas will be traveling the open roads in a SUV starting from Austin, Texas.
-AB participants traveling to San Francisco will do so via plane.
+AB participants looking to travel to Houston, New Orleans, and South Texas will be traveling the open roads in a SUV starting from Austin, Texas.
 Throughout the various AB trips, participants should prepare to walk, use various modes of public transportation, and be driven by SUV.

 How safe will I be?

 As with any travel, there are dangers but steps have been taken to minimize all risk because safety is the top priority for all Alternative Breaks trip.
 Each trip’s routes and sites are screened carefully to ensure the safety of all participants.
 During the trips, participants will be participating in AB lead activities from night to day so participants will never stray from the group.

 How much will it cost to participate in Alternative Breaks?

-The trip expense for New Orleans and South Texas is approximately $300, San Francisco is approximately $650, and the Austin trip is approximately $200.
+The trip expense for the Houston trip is approximately $250, the New Orleans trip is approximately $350, and the South Texas trip is approximately $300.
 To alleviate the expense, there will be fundraising and scholarship opportunities available to AB participants that will reduce the total cost.
 Also, payments will be due in increments so there is no need to pay all at once.

 What are the living, eating, and sleeping arrangement like?

 The trip expense will pay for everything besides souvenirs so do not worry about paying extra.
 The sleeping quarter is modest, participants will be sleeping on bunks, cots, or in sleeping bags throughout the trip.
 Meals will be provided for breakfast, lunch, and dinner.
 Most meals will be home-cooked by participants but there will be opportunities to try local restaurants.
 Strict diet preferences will be accommodated for if specified.